 As economic recoveries continue, business values are on the rise.
 According to recent data, 36% of business owners looking to sell have raised their asking prices to account for increasing demand.
 Buyers, meanwhile, are willing to pay for great opportunities but also want to minimize risk.
 The result?
 Business technology infrastructure is one of the most important — and overlooked — aspects in making a successful sale.

-To explore the impact of cybersecurity and business infrastructure on operational performance and overall company value, Aldrich Capital’s Brian Andreosky sat down with Frank Curci, a shareholder in Buchalter Ater Winn’s Portland office and a member of the firm’s Technology and Practice Groups, and were joined by Peggy Kitzmiller, President of Aldrich Technology.
+To explore the impact of cybersecurity and business infrastructure on operational performance and overall company value, Aldrich Capital’s Brian Andreosky sat down with Frank Curci, a shareholder in Buchalter Ater Winn’s Portland office and a member of the firm’s Technology and Practice Groups, and were joined by Peggy Kitzmiller, a business advisor at Aldrich.

 Here’s what they had to say (edited for clarity, spelling, and punctuation):